Division of Rehabilitation Science

-The mission of the Graduate Program in Rehabilitation Science is to discover and disseminate rehabilitation breakthroughs to improve the quality of life and physical well-being of people in Minnesota and throughout the world.
+The mission of the Division of Rehabilitation Science is to discover and disseminate rehabilitation breakthroughs to improve the quality of life and physical well-being of people in Minnesota and throughout the world.
 Our mission further encompasses the cultivation of premiere scientists and future academicians to lead the transformation of the science and practice of rehabilitation through our PhD program.